-The Infiniti G Convertible is the Nissan-owned brand's competitor to the BMW 3 Series Convertible.
-Like the BMW, the G Convertible offers four seats and a folding hard-top roof that retracts in under 25 seconds.
+The Infiniti Q60 convertible (previously Infiniti G37) is the Nissan-owned brand's competitor to the BMW 3 Series Convertible.
+Like the BMW, the Q60 convertible offers four seats and a folding hard-top roof that retracts in under 25 seconds.
 Boasting stylish looks and a decent ride quality all models are well equipped and provide impressive performance from the 3.7-litre V6 engine.
-Despite the extra 182kg of chassis strengthening required over the coupe model, the rear-wheel drive G Convertible handles well and makes a great noise with the roof down.
+Despite the extra 182kg of chassis strengthening required over the coupe model, the rear-wheel drive Q60 convertible handles well and makes a great noise with the roof down.
 Negatives include a slow automatic gearbox and with an asking price in excess of £40,000, the interior feels a little cheap.

 The rear seats are quite comfortable for shorter adults, but with the roof down taller passengers may feel exposed to the elements on longer journeys, even with a wind deflector fitted.
 Gaining access with the roof in position can also prove quite tricky.
 The touch screen sat-nav works well and all the dashboard controls are well spaced and easy to reach.
 The folding hard-top roof folds neatly away into the boot in just 25 seconds.

 Reliability & safety

 Infiniti is a relatively new brand in the UK but should prove reliable as they are owned by Nissan - one of the world's largest car manufacturers.
 Crash tests of other Infiniti models strongly suggest the Q60 convertible will fair well in the event of an accident- the Infiniti FX SUV scored the full five stars in a Euro NCAP test in 2009.
 Fitted as standard with six interior airbags and a tyre pressure monitor the Q60 convertible also features automatic rain and light sensors that switch the wipers and lights on in low-visibility conditions.